In Defense of Pimento Cheese

 Photo Credit: Richard Heathcote/Getty Images

 Though pimento cheese has become an essential part of Southern cuisine, it originated up north in the late 19th century.
-The farmers of New York started making soft, unripened cheese (cream cheese) around the same time Spain was exporting red peppers (pimentos)—thus the birth of the creamy, tangy spread.
+The farmers of New York started making soft, unripened cheese (cream cheese) around the same time Spain was exporting red peppers (pimentos)—thus the birth of the rich, tangy spread.

 You grab two pimento cheese sammies, the first one is to just have on its own, especially if you've never indulged before.
 The other is to be the base of the best thing you'll taste on a golf course.